Skip to main content

 Write down if you plan to use birthing equipment such as birthing balls and birthing mats.

-Check what is available in the hospital and what you might need to bring yourself.
+Check what is available in the hospital and what you need to bring.

 Positions during labour

-You can write down the positions you may prefer to try during the labour.
+Write down the positions you may prefer to try during labour.

 These include: